Linda Evans Carves a Path to Gender Fluidity

 TheatreFirst and Lisa Evans are to be applauded for braving the sensitive questions of sexuality and gender in “You Really Should Sit like a Lady.”

-When I was young, gender and sexuality were interchangeable.
+When I was young, gender and sexuality were not interchangeable.
 People were either male or female.
 Period.

 Over time, we have lived with the labels of “femininity” and “masculinity,” burdened with non-scientific cultural expectations.
 Little girls in America were expected to play with dolls, and grow up to find a “man”; while boys played with bats and balls and grow up to find a “good woman.”

 Now, the importance of Lisa Evans’ work is the psychological premise that “gender identity is really about your intrinsic sense of self.”
 And that self is also still evolving.

 Lisa carries a computer into a living room with a microphoned stand and sound board, immediately sharing the importance of music and song.
 Evans sets the sound board before each song.
 The first song is the theme to “Sailor Moon,” who was eight-year-old Lisa’s super hero, a white, blond, blue eyed girl with long, straight hair and special powers.